Somerville Divorce Lawyers

 What Are Considered Grounds for Divorce in New Jersey?

 If you are seeking a fault-based divorce, you must provide a legally recognized reason for the dissolution of your marriage.
 While it is unlikely that fault would be considered when dividing marital property, it may impact the terms of spousal support, child support, and custody issues.
 The following are examples of recognized grounds for fault-based divorce in New Jersey:

 - History of drug or alcohol abuse

 - Sexual deviance

 - Spouse has been imprisoned or committed to a psychiatric institution

 If you and your spouse are pursuing a no-fault divorce, “irreconcilable differences” would be cited, which generally means that there has been an irreversible breakdown of the marriage.
 You are not required to provide details about the differences that have led to the divorce, but you must be able to show that the irreconcilable differences have lasted for a period of more than 6 consecutive months prior to the filing of the Complaint for Divorce.

 What Is Alternative Dispute Resolution?

-- Collaborative divorce: This is a team-based approach to encourage couples to work together to negotiate the terms of their divorce and reach an agreement on several key issues, including spousal support, child support, custody, parenting time, and the equitable distribution of marital property.
-Ultimately, a collaborative divorce aims to reach a divorce agreement with as little conflict as possible and avoid litigation.
+- Collaborative divorce: This form of ADR allows couples to negotiate the terms of their divorce using a team-based approach which focuses on direct negotiation to reach an agreement on key issues including spousal support, child support, custody, and the division of marital assets.
+The goal of a collaborative divorce is to resolve disputes outside the courtroom, and with as little conflict as possible.